Interactive Code Generation via Test-Driven User-Intent Formalization: Introduction

+While these issues are nascent to the LLM-based code generation space, the problem of disambiguation of user intent has been a long standing challenge in Programming by Example (PBE) paradigm~\cite{Gulwani-pbe-16}, where users provide a set of input-output examples to express intended program behavior.
+However, prior research has shown that it can be difficult for users to manually provide a sufficient number of examples\cite{lau2009programming} and for those examples to sufficiently cover the hypothetical input space\cite{lee2017towards}.
+An {\it augmented} set of examples (or inputs) that cover a wider range of the input space can not only help to better guide synthesis techniques by pruning away more plausible programs, but also helps to reduce the mental load of understanding and validating synthesized programs\cite{zhang2020interactive} \cite{le2017interactive}.

+Although the benefits of intent disambiguation through example generation has been studied in the context of specific DSLs in PBE (such as regular expressions), such techniques do not readily apply to the problem of code generation in arbitrary programming languages from natural language intent.
+First, there is a lack of formal and symbolic reasoning engine for mainstream programming languages that allows solving for generating distinguishing/disambiguating examples.
+Second, users typically do not augment natural language intent with tests or examples to restrict the space of solutions~\cite{perry2022users}.

-In this paper, we advocate \emph{leveraging lightweight user-feedback} to improve trust in LLM-generated code.
-Specifically, we advocate the problem of {\it test-driven user-intent formalization} (or perhaps {\it test-driven user-intent discovery}) to create an {\it interactive} framework to (a) refine and formalize the user intent through generated tests, and (b) generating code that is consistent with such tests.
+Inspired by these findings around example generation and disambiguation techniques in PBE~\cite{zhang2020interactive}, and recent emerging ability of LLMs to generate tests~\cite{lemieux2023codamosa,dinella2022toga,schafer2023adaptive} \textbf{in this paper, we advocate \emph{leveraging lightweight user-feedback} through tests (as a form of weak formal specification) to improve correctness of LLM-generated code}.
+Specifically, we advocate the workflow of {\it interactive test-driven code generation} (\tappProblem{}) to create a framework to (a) formalize user intent through generated tests, and also (b) generate a {\it ranked} list of code that is consistent with such tests.

-Let us demonstrate a simple instantiation of the framework using the example of sorting a list of integers in Python programming language.
-Consider the scenario when a user Alice prompts a LLM to generate code that satisfies their query expressed in natural language with some Python syntax for the method signature:

-Instead of displaying a list of suggestions (that usually assumes the user expects the list to be sorted in an ascending order), our framework \TOOL{} would query the user with a question:
+Let us demonstrate a simple instantiation of the intuitive framework using the earlier example, taken from MBPP\cite{austin2021program}, where a user prompts an LLM to generate code satisfying their natural language intent.
+Instead of directly displaying a list of plausible suggestions, our framework \tappProblem{} would query the user with a question:

-Let us assume that the user answers 'no'.
+Let us assume that the user answers 'no', since they expect only two sequences of lowercase letters, joined by one underscore (based on the reference implementation that accompanies the problem).
 The workflow would likely query the user again with the following question:

-If the user says 'yes', then the system would output the list of approved tests, as well as code suggestions that are consistent with the tests.
+If the user says 'yes', then the system would output the list of approved tests, as well as a set of semantically ranked code suggestions that are consistent with those tests.
+Once the user chooses a suggestion from such a list (ideally the top ranked one), it would generate code along with accompanying tests.